eventhorizontelescope/eht-mayan-edms/README.md

 This repo is the deployment repo for the EHT instance of [MAYAN-EDMS](https://mayan-edms.com/).

+For a production deployment, the system admin should first change the `password` fields in both "mb-secret.yaml" and "db-secret.yaml", make sure that these passwords are **NOT** committed to git and **NOT** published to the internet, and then run the following command:

     kubectl apply              \
     	    -f mb-secret.yaml  \
     	    -f db-secret.yaml  \